dorianjagusch/get_next_line_42/README.md

 ## Usage

-The library is compiled into libft.a and can be included in your projects by including the path to the 'libft.h' file and linking the library to your project during compilation with -L[path to get_next_line directory]:
+The library is compiled into libft.a and can be included in your projects by including the path to the 'libft.h' file and linking the library to your project during compilation with -L[path to libft directory]:

 ```
 {